 The optimal hiking season is February to May and September to November.
 Summers are extremely hot with temperatures often exceeding 40°C, and water sources may be scarce.

-Go with a local guide who knows the best spots and hidden gems along this route
+Go with a local guide who knows the best spots along this route

 Safety Notes